-You may add checkboxes to enable or disable layers and adjust the color schemes on the text and graphical layers.
-Angle controls may be used to rotate several layers, and color controls can be used to adjust the color of text, glows, and forms.
+You may add checkboxes to enable or disable layers and adjust the colour schemes on the text and graphical layers.
+Angle controls may be used to rotate several layers and color controls can be used to adjust the colour of text, glows, and forms.

 5 important expression controllers

 You may use 3D Point Control to link the 3D positioning of a layer or parameter to a slider.
-This makes it simple to connect numerous layers to a single point in three-dimensional space.
+This makes connecting numerous layers to a single point in three-dimensional space simple.
 Add a 3D point parameter to the expression controller for 3D Point Control.

 3D Point Control is quite similar to the expression controller Point Control.
 Simply use (option+click) on the stopwatch next to the parameter you want to associate with the 3D point control.
 When you select an option, you will see a little swirly logo.

 Angle Control is ideal if you have a parameter that has to be constrained to 360 degrees, such as rotation.
-This is particularly true if you wish to quickly connect numerous layers to the same rotation parameter.
+This is particularly true if you wish to connect numerous layers to the same rotation parameter quickly.

 Add a rotation parameter to the Angle Control expression controller using the Pickwhip.
 Pickwhipping a rotation or angle parameter to the Angle Control expression controller is a simple way to change Angle Control.

 To connect a rotation parameter to the Angle Control expression controller, just (option+click) on the stopwatch next to it.
 A swirly logo will appear.
 Drag the swirly logo to the Angle Control effect in the Effects panel with your mouse.